Payer Guide

 Challenges

-Common Problems With BCBS Texas payer ID
+Common Search and Billing Problems With BCBS Texas timely filing and claim checks

 The workflow has to support this issue before claim submission, or it turns into avoidable rework after the payer responds.